Get insider access

 AOC Q27G3XMN

-The LG 27GR95QE-B and the AOC Q27G3XMN are both excellent 1440p gaming monitors, but they're different in a few ways.
+The LG 27GR95QE-B and the AOC Q27G3XMN are both 1440p gaming monitors, but they're different in a few ways.
 The LG has a higher 240Hz refresh rate and supports HDMI 2.1 bandwidth, so it can take full advantage of gaming consoles and modern graphics cards.
 The LG also has an OLED panel that displays perfect blacks, while the AOC uses Mini LED backlighting and gets much brighter.
-In terms of their actual gaming performance, they each have a fast response time, but the LG has less black smearing behind fast-moving objects.
+In terms of their actual gaming performance, they each have a fast response time, but the LG has less black smearing behind fast-moving objects, and the AOC has less inverse ghosting.

 Samsung Odyssey OLED G8/G85SB S34BG85